Murder of Rita Ellis: Cold case

 On the 40th anniversary of Ellis' death, a cold case inquiry was launched by Thames Valley Police as part of a greater investigation into unsolved crimes going back over 50 years.
 The detective superintendent in charge of the case appealed for witnesses to come forward.

 In 2012, police were also looking at an attack on a student nurse in Little Tring that at the time was tentatively linked to Ellis' death.
 The woman was raped and hit over the head with a blunt instrument, and police believed the attacker was leaving her for dead, but miraculously, she survived.
 The attack occurred only 3 mi away from where Ellis was found murdered and whilst there were no definitive links, certain characteristics were very similar.

 In November 2017, Thames Valley Police again announced that they were looking at the case.
 This time, however, they had a DNA sample which had been tested against 200 men, as well as the national DNA database.
 DNA analysis indicated that the sample belonged to a male and whilst the family of Ellis remained hopeful, they acknowledged that the perpetrator could be dead, as his age was assumed to be between his late sixties and early eighties.
 In late 2020, the Thames Valley Police's major crime review team issued a further appeal for anyone with information to come forward.

 In June 2021, for the television series In The Footsteps of Killers, Professor David Wilson and presenter Emilia Fox interviewed Ellis's contemporaries and Wilson theorised that Ellis may have known her killer.

 The reports, correspondence and statements about the case are sealed in The National Archives but centrally held by the MOD under section 3.4 (National Security) with a prospective opening date on 1 January 2070.

+In April 2023, it was proposed that Ellis may have been a victim of Bible John.